Whale carcass washes up underneath busy Seattle ferry dock

-SEATTLE (Reuters) - A dead gray whale floated underneath a busy commuter ferry terminal in downtown Seattle, sending a putrid odor onto the dock on Thursday and diverting some passenger ferries to another slip before it was moved to a nearby pier, an official said.
+SEATTLE (Reuters) - A dead gray whale has floated underneath a busy commuter ferry terminal in downtown Seattle, sending a putrid odor wafting onto the dock and diverting some passenger ferries to another slip, a transportation official said on Thursday.

-Transportation officials had wanted to move the carcass away from the ferry terminal before the busy evening rush hour.

-“It’s the smell,” said Susan Harris, a spokeswoman with Washington State Ferries.
-“More than anything, it’s upsetting for people to see.”

-There has been no impact on ferry service, used by thousands of commuters each day to reach jobs in Seattle.
+There has been no impact on ferry service, used by thousands of commuters each day to reach jobs in Seattle, though only two of the three slips at Colman Dock were operating until the whale could be removed, transportation officials said.

 The gray whale gets its name from its mottled gray skin, according to local whale research group, the Orca Network.